 Discounted Future Earnings Method is a method within the income approach whereby the present value of future expected economic benefits is calculated using a discount rate.

-EBIT - Earnings before interest and tax is the measure of future earnings often applied in the valuation of a business.
+EBIT - Earnings Before Interest and Tax is a measure of future earnings often applied in the valuation of a business.